 If the Work Readiness Training is not offered by the Board and the SEAL participants are enrolled in a VAT program conducted by another VR provider, the Board will not receive payment for the Work Readiness Training deliverable.

 Boards must offer participants a paid work experience placement that is a minimum of five (5) weeks in duration.
-If a VR participant does not complete five weeks of paid work experience, a partial payment for completion of less than a full five weeks of work experience will be paid based on the number of hours and weeks of work completed.
-The participant must work and receive a paycheck for the week in order to constitute as one week of work.
-All SEAL participants should conclude their work experience assignments no later than August 31st.

 Boards will invoice TWC for each VR participant using the SEAL for Students with Disabilities detailed invoice template.
 Boards must submit the required supporting documentation with this invoice.
 Required supporting documentation for each deliverable is listed in Section 1.8.3 SEAL Services Payment Structure.
 The Board must submit these invoices at least monthly and may submit them weekly, or biweekly.